Concordat of Worms: Further negotiations

-Shifting from the practical to the spiritual, Calixtus asked Henry to bear in mind that he was a king, but like all men limited on his earthly capability; he had armies, and kings below him, but the church had Christ and the Apostles.
-Continuing his theme, he referred, indirectly, to Henry's excommunication by himself (twice), he begged Henry to allow the conditions for peace to be created, as a result of which the church's, and God's glory would be increased, as concomitantly would the Emperor's.
+Shifting from the practical to the spiritual, Calixtus next asked Henry to bear in mind that he was a king, but like all men limited on his earthly capability; he had armies, and kings below him, but the church had Christ and the Apostles.
+Continuing his theme, he referred, indirectly, to Henry's excommunication by himself (twice), he begged Henry to allow the conditions for peace to be created, as a result of which the church's, and God's glory would be increased, as concomitantly would the emperor's.
 Conversely, he made sure to include a threat: if Henry did not change his ways, Calixtus threatened to place "the protection of the church in the hands of wise men".

-Historian Mary Stroll argues that, in taking this approach, Calixtus was taking advantage of the fact that, while he himself "was hardly in a position to sabre rattle" due to his military defeat in in the south and his difficulty with his own Cardinals, Henry was also under pressure in Germany in both the military and spiritual spheres.
+Historian Mary Stroll argues that, in taking this approach, Calixtus was taking advantage of the fact that, while he himself "was hardly in a position to sabre rattle" due to his military defeat in the Kingdom of Sicily and his difficulty with his own cardinals, Henry was also under pressure in Germany in both the military and spiritual spheres.

-The Emperor replied through the Bishop of Speyer and the Abbot of Fulda, who travelled to Rome and collected the pope's emissaries under the Cardinal Bishop of Ostia.
+The emperor replied through the bishop of Speyer and the abbot of Fulda, who travelled to Rome and collected the pope's emissaries under the Cardinal Bishop of Ostia.
 Speyer was a representative of Henry's political opponents in Germany, whereas Fulda was a negotiator rather than politically partisan.
 Complicating matters was a disputed election to the bishopric of Wurzburg in February 1122 of the kind that was at the heart of the Investiture Dispute.
 Although this almost led to an outbreak of civil war, a truce was arranged in August, allowing the parties to return to the papal negotiations.

 In the summer of 1122, a synod was convened in Mainz, at which imperial emissaries concluded the terms of their agreement with representatives of the church.
-In a sign that the Pope intended the impending negotiations to be successful, a Lateran council was announced for the following year.
+In a sign that the pope intended the impending negotiations to be successful, a Lateran council was announced for the following year.